llsoftsec/llsoftsecbook/book.md

 # Supply chain attacks

-A software _supply chain attack_ occurs when an attacker interferes with the software development or distribution processes to impact end-users of that software.
+A software _supply chain attack_ occurs when an attacker interferes with the software development or distribution processes with the intention to impact users of that software.

 Supply chain attacks and their possible mitigations are not specific to compilers.
-However, attacks on compilers are particularly pernicious because of the ubiquity of compiler technology, to developers, in continuous integration systems and as JITs, and because such attacks can go on to silently infect many other applications that were created with or run using those compilers.
-For this reason it is worth exploring the history of attacks that involve compilers and what can be done to prevent them.
+However, compilers are an attractive target for attack because they are widely deployed to developers, in continuous integration systems and as JITs.
+Also, an infected compiler has the possibilty to make a much larger impact if it can silently spread the infection to other software created with or run using it.

+This chapter explores the history of supply chain attacks that involve compilers and what can be done to prevent them.

+## History of supply chain attacks

-As far back as 1974 Karger & Schell theorized about an attack on the Multics operating system via the PL/I compiler [@Karger1974]:
+As far back as 1974 Karger & Schell theorized about an attack on the Multics operating system via the PL/I compiler [@Karger1974].
+In this attack, a trap door is inserted into the compiler, which then injects malicious code into generated object code.
+Furthermore, the trap door could be designed to reinsert itself into the compiler binary so that future compilers are silently infected without needing changes to their source code.

-> In Multics, most of the ring 0 supervisor is written in PL/1.
-A penetrator
-> could insert a trap door in the PL/1 compiler to note when it is compiling a
-> ring 0 module.
-Then the compiler would insert an object code trap door in the
-> ring 0 module without listing the code in the listing.
-Since the PL/1
-> compiler is itself written in PL/1, the trap door can maintain itself, even
-> when the compiler is recompiled.

 This attack method was subsequently popularised by Ken Thompson in his 1984 ACM Turing Award acceptance speech _Reflections on Trusting Trust_ [@Thompson1984].
-In this, Ken outlined a C compiler that inserts a backdoor into the code it compiles.
-Given that the compiler source code that inserts the backdoor could be easily spotted, Ken proposed a modified compiler that could dynamically insert this backdoor generating code when compiling itself.
-Thus a single compromised compiler binary can result in future instances of itself being silently compromised.

 If these cases seem far-fetched then consider that there have been several real examples of supply chain attacks on development tools.